emqx/neuronex-docs/en_US/admin/introduction.md

 # Operation and Maintenance Guide

-This chapter is designed to help administrators and operation and maintenance personnel effectively manage and maintain NeuronEX.
-In this chapter, we'll explore various management tasks and provide comprehensive guidance and best practices to ensure your NeuronEX runs smoothly and efficiently.
+This chapter aims to assist administrators and operations personnel in effectively managing and maintaining NeuronEX.
+In this chapter, we will explore various management tasks and provide comprehensive guidance and best practices to ensure smooth and efficient operation of NeuronEX.

 ## Log in

-Open a web browser and enter the gateway address and port number running NeuronEX to enter the management console page.
+Open a web browser and enter the gateway address and port number running NeuronEX to enter the dashboard.
 The default port number is 8085.

 Access address, http://x.x.x.x:8085 where x.x.x.x represents the gateway address where NeuronEX is installed.

-After the page opens, the login interface is entered.
-The user can log in using the initial username and password (initial username: admin, initial password: 0000).
+After the login page is opened.
+The user can log in using the initial username and password (initial username: `admin`, initial password: `0000`).

 If the page cannot be opened, please execute the following command in the terminal to detect: